danielcompton/ring-ip-whitelist/README.md

 ## Protect some of your routes with IP whitelisting

-TODO: Show how you can protect just some of your routes before they are combined
+TODO: Show how you can protect just some of your routes before they are combined.
+TODO: Where to put this in your stack of middleware.

 ## License